 What to expect from your doctor

-- Have you ever been treated for a cervical condition in the past?
+- Have you ever been treated for a cervical condition?

-- Have you been diagnosed with any sexually transmitted infections?
+- Have you ever been diagnosed with an STI?

 - Have you ever taken medications that suppress your immune system?